onap/oom-platform-cert-service/docs/sections/configuration.rst

 To instantiate an EJBCA server for testing purposes with an OOM deployment, cmpv2Enabled and cmpv2Testing have to be changed to true in oom/kubernetes/aaf/values.yaml.

-cmpv2Enabled has to be true to enable aaf-cert-service to be instantiated and used with an external Certificate Authority to get certificates for secure communication.
+cmpv2Enabled has to be true to enable oom-cert-service to be instantiated and used with an external Certificate Authority to get certificates for secure communication.

 If cmpv2Testing is enabled then an EJBCA test server will be instantiated in the OOM deployment as well, and will come pre-configured with a test CA to request a certificate from.